Ericsson/ered/README.md

 -------

 Ered supports pup/sub, including sharded pub/sub, when RESP3 is used.
-Pushed messages are delivered the push callback, so the connection option `push_cb` needs to be provided.
+Pushed messages are delivered to the push callback, so the connection option `push_cb` needs to be provided.
 See [Connection options](#connection-options).

-**Important:** The commands SUBSCRIBE, UNSUBSCRIBE, PSUBSCRIBE, PUNSUBSCRIBE, SSUBSCRIBE and SUNSUBSCRIBE must be given in *lowercase* (e.g. "subscribe"), otherwise ered gets confused and out of sync.
-On success these commands return `undefined` and one message for each channel is delivered to the push callback as a confirmation that subscribing or unsubscribing to the specified channels has succeeded.
+For the commands SUBSCRIBE, UNSUBSCRIBE, PSUBSCRIBE, PUNSUBSCRIBE, SSUBSCRIBE and SUNSUBSCRIBE, `ered:command/3,4` returns `{ok, undefined}` on success and one message for each channel, pattern or shard channel is delivered to the push callback as a confirmation that subscribing or unsubscribing succeeded.

+Subscriptions are tied to a connection.
+If the connection is lost, ered reconnects automatically, but ered does not automatically subscribe to the same channels again after a reconnect.
+If you want to subscribe again after reconnect, [info messages](#info-messages) can be used to detect when a connection goes down or comes up.